-Dürr Megtec provides a variety of spray tower, tray tower and packed tower designs that control industrial acid gas emissions.
+Dürr Megtec provides a variety wet scrubbers including spray tower, tray tower and packed tower designs for industrial acid gas emissions control.

 - Simplicity of construction and operation

 - Flexibility of operation (gas volume, acid gas concentration, etc.)

 - Low pressure drop

 - High removal efficiencies for a variety of acid gases, including SOx (SO2 and SO3), HF, and HCl

 - Low capital equipment and installation cost